 Insolvency Event means: (a) where the party is an individual, that party commits an act ofbankruptcy or is declared bankrupt or insolvent or that party’s estate otherwise becomes liable to be dealt with under any law relating to bankruptcy or insolvency; (b) where the party is a company, a resolution is passed or Court order made for the winding up of that party or an administrator is appointed to that party pursuant to any relevant law; (c) a receiver or manager or receiver and manager is appointed to the assets or undertaking of the party or any part thereof; or (d) the party is unable to pay its debts as and when they fall due.

 Intellectual Property Rightsmeans all copyright, trademark rights, patent rights, and design rights,whether registered or unregistered, and all other rights to intellectual property as defined under article 2 of the convention establishing the World Intellectual Property Organization, and all rights to enforce any of the foregoing rights and Intellectual Property means any property that has these rights, including the Client Materials.

 CODEDB.NET Code means all software, Source Code, Object Code, graphics, text, libraries and othercomponents of the Website.

 Licence means as set out in clause 4.1.

 Object Code means software code expressed in machine-readable form.

-Payment Terms means as set out in the Part A.
+Payment Terms means as set out in the Part B.

-Part A means the section marked “Part A – Commercial Terms” of this Agreement.
+Part B means the section marked “Part B – Commercial Terms” of separate Agreement.

 Search Engines means Google.com or as otherwise agreed between the parties.